 However, catchers’ softball gloves are measured a bit differently in that their circumference is measured as opposed to the length.
 Circumference is important for softball catchers as it reflects the amount of space the glove has to accommodate pitched softballs.
 Regardless of the type of glove you choose, it should fit properly accommodate your hand size and prove easy to manipulate in terms of closing and opening.

 A properly sized glove ensures the glove pocket is large and secure enough to grip the softball tightly when catching and fielding.
 If the glove is too loose, your hand will slide around within it, making it that much more difficult to field softballs.

 Webbing is the primary defining component of softball gloves.
 The web is the catching section of the glove, commonly referred to as the pocket.
 The last thing you want is for the softball to push the webbing back to the point that it results in drops.
 The webbing should hold steady after continued use rather than pushing backward.
 Be sure to read the reviews of the gloves you have in mind to ensure the webbing is reliable and stands the test of time as opposed to breaking.

 Though there are plenty of fancy web designs on the market, the majority of gloves have webbing of two primary varieties.
-The open web glove uses an H or I design complete with leather pieces woven to the remainder of the glove, along with leather lacing.
+The open web softball gloves use an H or I design complete with leather pieces woven to the remainder of the glove, along with leather lacing.
 Infielders typically favor this style of glove as it facilitates a fast and smooth transfer of the softball.